BuzzCutNorman/target-mssql/README.md

 # target-mssql

 `target-mssql` is a Singer target for mssql. !!!
 Warning !!! really early version.
 It works ok 😐.
-This target can accept Meltano Batch Messages.
-It fails loading streams that contain datetime 😵😢.
-So yah sorry about that!
-I will be doing a two fingered clap and putting on my thinking cap about that one 🤔.
 Not doing native bcp loads yet.

 Built with the [Meltano Target SDK](https://sdk.meltano.com).
 ### Whats New 🛳️🎉
+**2024-08-20 msgspec and more:**  I have been working on getting a quicker JSON decoder in place for a while and thanks to Edger at Arch I am able too.
+The library I switched to is [msgspec]( https://jcristharif.com/msgspec/).
+It is lightweight and fast.
+Big Thank You 🙏 to Jim Crist-Harif for writing and maintaining `msgspec`.
+I also removed `pedulum` and am using phython datetime at the moment.
+I enabled `overwrite` `load_method`.
+Considered yourself warned that, There be monsters 🧌 of ye own making using the overwrite method. 😁

+Last but not least all batch message records are pre-processed and datetimes parsed just like orginal non-batch loads.
+This resolves that long standing issue which stoped this target from accepting batch messages.
+I can finally take off my thinking cap and go back to regular claping.
+If you understand that reference you have been here a while and Thanks for the support.

 **2024-08-01 Upgraded to Meltano Singer-SDK 0.39.0**

 **2024-07-15 Upgraded to Meltano Singer-SDK 0.36.1**